Water Pump Handles Temporarily Removed

 Sharpsburg Pike, Sharpsburg MD, 301-582-0813

-Come see the brand new exhibits depicting the history of the house, Henry Kyd Douglas, and the impact the families had on the C&O Canal as well as the surrounding communities.
+Come see exhibits depicting the history of the house, Henry Kyd Douglas, and the impact the families had on the C&O Canal as well as the surrounding communities.
 Hands-on area for children as well as models of the house help visitors experience the past.

 Ferry Hill sitting above the crossroads of the Potomac River, Chesapeake and Ohio Canal, and the "great road" has been and continues to be a place of change and adaptation.
 In 1775 Van Swearingen had constructed a "Ferry Inn" at the ferry landing on the Maryland side of the river.
 The community that grew as a result of the ferry became known as Bridgeport.